pfcao/abookmark/README.md

 'Merge' unfolds all other selected folders(if they are folders) and moves them into(or beside) the last selected node.

 'Merge' is designed to merge several folders but it is also useful for bookmarks.

-## Tips

-- Select multi folders with 'Ctrl'.
-- Select a list of nodes with 'Shift'.
-- Select all the nodes in a folder by click the left edge.
-- Move url nodes with [merge].
-- Remove marks of trash with 'normalize'.
-- Open link in new tab with 'Ctrl'.
-- Drop to folder-shortcut-button.

 ## FAQ